Skip to main content

 QuestNav questNav = new QuestNav();

-// First, Declare our geometrical transform from the robot center to the Quest
+// Geometrical transform from the robot center to the Quest headset

 // Assume this is the requested reset pose